Collaboration

 How you can prepare

-To start, a brief outline of your case, desired timing, and available documents is enough.
+To begin, a short description of your case, preferred timing, and currently available documents is usually sufficient.

-• Context and objective of the valuation or advisory work
+• Context and purpose of the valuation or advisory work

 • Relevant deadlines or decision milestones

 Yes.
-In the initial conversation, we clarify whether and in what form collaboration is sensible.
+The initial discussion clarifies whether and in what form collaboration is sensible.

 What happens if documents are missing?

-Missing information is named transparently.
-We either adapt scope accordingly or extend the analysis step by step.
+Missing information is identified transparently.
+Scope and interpretive strength are then adjusted accordingly or built up step by step.

 Ready for the next step?

 Share your situation briefly.
-You will receive a realistic view of approach, scope, and timing.
+You will receive a realistic view on approach, scope, and timing.

 Start your inquiryGo to contact